rust-lang/rfcs/active/0000-manually-drop.md

 - A struct `UninterpretedBytesOfSize<T>` equal to
   `[u8, .. size_of::<T>()]`, that is, a chunk of memory large enough to store a `T`, but treated as raw memory (i.e. `u8`s).
-This has the (large) downside of loosing all type information, inferring with the compiler's reachability analysis (e.g. for `UnsafeCell`), and making it easier for the programmer to make mistakes w.r.t. an incorrect or forgotten coercion (it's would be identical to C's `void*`).
+This has the (large) downside of losing all type information, interfering with the compiler's reachability analysis (e.g. for `UnsafeCell`), and making it easier for the programmer to make mistakes w.r.t. an incorrect or forgotten coercion (it's would be identical to C's `void*`).